AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ![](../images/user-guide/profiles-display-profile.png)

-### Profile detail {#profile-detail}
+## View profile details {#profile-detail}

-Upon selecting the **[!UICONTROL Profile ID]**, the **[!UICONTROL Detail]** tab opens.
+After selecting a **[!UICONTROL Profile ID]**, the **[!UICONTROL Detail]** tab opens.
 The profile information displayed on the **[!UICONTROL Detail]** tab has been merged together from multiple profile fragments to form a single view of the individual customer.
 This includes customer details such as basic attributes, linked identities, and channel preferences.

 The default fields shown can also be changed at an organizational-level to display preferred Profile attributes.
 To learn more about customizing these fields, including step-by-step instructions for adding and removing attributes and resizing dashboard panels, please read the [profile detail customization guide](profile-customization.md).

 ![](../images/user-guide/profiles-profile-detail.png)

 You can view additional information related to the individual profile by selecting another of the available tabs.
-These tabs include attributes, events, and segment membership, which shows the segments for which the profile is currently qualified.
+These tabs include attributes, events, and the segment membership tab that shows the segments for which the profile is currently qualified.

 ![](../images/user-guide/profiles-attributes-events-segments.png)